2022 Leicester unrest: Background

 At least one major incident of communitarian violence has been reported from May, where it was alleged that a Muslim man was surrounded by around 25–30 masked men, and beaten with bats and poles to such an extent that he was hospitalised.
 The incident was reported to the police, but the Muslim community felt that the police were failing to act, with the result that the perpetrators were still at large and continuing to harass the Muslim community.
 The Muslim community labelled these perpetrators "Hindutva RSS thugs" and believed that they were from among the recent arrivals from India.
 (Note: The police issued statement asserting that the incident continued to be under investigation in September.
 It was not until November that they made seven arrests in connection with this incident.)

-According to Majid Freeman, described as a "community activist" by BBC and "a key social media influencer" by NCRI, (Note: According to NCRI, Majid Freeman was previously known to have made false allegations of Quran burning.
+According to Majid Freeman, described as a "community activist" by The Guardian and "a key social media influencer" by NCRI, (Note: According to NCRI, Majid Freeman was previously known to have made false allegations of Quran burning.
 The Daily Telegraph had earlier flagged him for supporting the terrorist group ISIL.
 According to peace activist Chris Blackburn, Freeman led an organisation called Active Muslims Leicester.
 During the trials in court after the unrest, Freeman was described as a "political activist", and that his real name was Majid Novsarka.)
 "Muslims had made their presence known in the streets" by August and the "troublemakers had disappeared".